Enterprise Fund Accounting System

 Yes.
 The community is responsible for appropriating all enterprise fund costs and identifying the revenue source from which these will be funded.
 The information is recorded on the tax rate recapitulation sheet.

-No. The enterprise's retained earnings (or surplus) cannot be spent without appropriation nor can the town meetings decision about funding sources for expenditures be reversed by the enterprise fund.
-It would require a town meeting vote to change the funding source.
+No. The enterprise's retained earnings (or surplus) cannot be spent without appropriation nor can the town meeting’s decision about funding sources for expenditures be reversed by the enterprise fund.
+It would require another town meeting vote to change the funding source.

 For what purpose can the community use budget surplus and/or retained earnings?

-The community can choose to appropriate to budget surplus and retained earnings:
+The community can choose to appropriate budget surplus and retained earnings: